 The UK and Ireland form part of the Common Travel Area (CTA) and there is no immigration control on arrival in the UK from Ireland.
 If you apply for your Visitor visa before travelling to the UK, then your visa vignette won't be date stamped on entry.
 This isn't an issue but you should ensure that you keep evidence of your travel such as your boarding pass.

-If you're a non-visa national and you enter the UK via Ireland without applying for your Visitor visa before travelling, you will have permission to be in the UK for up to 3 months.
-If your course is longer than 3 months, you may not be allowed to enrol on your course.
-You could be required to leave the Common Travel Area and re-enter the UK so that you have immigration permission for up to 6 months.
+If you're a non-visa national and you enter the UK via Ireland without applying for your Visitor visa before travelling, you will automatically have permission to be in the UK for up to 6 months.
+If your course is longer than 6 months, you will not be allowed to enrol on your course.